-MODBUS - if this option is enabled, the controller will be able to communicate with other systems using the Modbus RTU protocol (the RS-485 port is enabled).
+MODBUS - if this option is enabled, the controller can communicate with other systems using the Modbus RTU protocol (the RS-485 port is enabled).

 RS-485 - operation parameters of the RS-485 port.
 If you select OFF (default value), the port will be disabled.
 If you select any of the data transfer rates, the port will be enabled.